 Konrad Lorenz

 Konrad Lorenz was an Austrian zoologist, ethologist, and ornithologist.
 He is often regarded as one of the founders of modern ethology, the study of animal behavior.
-Lorenz is well-known for his work on imprinting, a process by which young animals develop a rapid and strong attachment to a particular individual or object.
-He was awarded the Nobel Prize in Physiology or Medicine in 1973, sharing it with Nikolaas Tinbergen and Karl von Frisch for their discoveries concerning organization and elicitation of individual and social behavior patterns in animals.
+Lorenz is best known for his work on the principle of imprinting and was awarded the Nobel Prize in Physiology or Medicine in 1973.

 Books